 Rainbow Rescues, with the Wyoming Community Foundation, has established an endowment fund to encourage successful and permanent adoption of dogs from shelters in Wyoming.
 The Endowment supports such adoptions by assisting with medical expenses for the life of that dog.
 Dogs eight years and older, ill and injured dogs qualify for more assistance than dogs less than eight years old.
 New guardians should keep all adoption records.
 For additional information on qualifications for dogs and guardians, please contact Rainbow Rescues, Inc at the address or email shown.

-Your gifts and bequeaths to this Endowment Fund will enable perpetual rescue of abandoned dogs in shelters, encouraging their adoption by offering life-time financial assistance for their health care; especially for old, ill and injured dogs.
+Your gifts and bequeaths to this Endowment Fund will enable perpetual rescues of dogs needing new homes, encouraging their adoption by offering life-time financial assistance for their health care; especially for old, ill and injured dogs.
 Gifts are tax deductible.
-Please check wycf.org for more endowment information.
+Please check www.wycf.org/gift donations for more endowment information.

 Adopting a friend